oznogon/gattaibushido-public/rules/02_pilots.md

 ## Pilots: Strike Ranges

 Your **Strike Range**  (also simply called **Strike**) sets the maximum *safe* difference between cards that you can play during Throwdowns.
-You can *always* play outside of this range if you have no other options, but doing so triggers a +Strife microevent that can damage team Harmony!
+You can *always* play outside of this range if you have no other options, but doing so triggers a +Schism microevent that can damage team Harmony!
 Your Strike begins at an amount determined by your Commitment to the Fight Stats, and can be modified by Gear, Techs, and more.
 See p.
 SQUARP in the Throwdown section for extended rules on Strike Ranges.

 ## Team Basics